Policy debate: Stock issues

 Will the plan solve any problems in the status quo?
 How much of an impact (positive effect, or Significance) will the plan have?

-Is the plan an example of the resolution?
-Is the Affirmative Team's plan in line with the change advocated by the resolution?
-Are those good reasons to affirm the resolution?

-The standard "stock issues" presented as planks are Topicality, Inherency, Harms, and Solvency.

 Advantages and disadvantages

 Most affirmative teams today generally frame their case around advantages, which are good effects of their plan.
 The negative team will often present disadvantages which contend that the affirmative plan causes undesirable consequences.
 In an attempt to make sure that their advantages/disadvantages outweigh those of the other team, debaters often present extreme scenarios such as the extinction of the human race or a global nuclear war.

 Negation tactic

 Negation Tactic, also known as Negation Theory, contends that the negative need only negate the affirmative instead of having to negate the resolution.
 The acceptance of all-inclusive negation, as opposed piecemeal, allows Negative teams to run full argumentation outlines such as topical counterplans with better Solvency that affirms the resolution but still negates the Affirmative's plan.